Board & Staff

 In retirement Chris has continued his involvement with community organisations and is currently Vice Chairman of Foundation Broken Hill, a board member of Broken Hill Rotary and the Country University Foundation.
 He also has a voice on the BHCC Community Round Table, Perilya North Consultative Committee, Broken Hill Alliance Group and other organisations assisting Broken Hill’s economic growth.

-When not working with Committees, Chris volunteers as a Sunday School Teacher at St James Anglican Church– as well as maintaining sporting interests such as swimming, gym training, golf and tennis.
+When not working with Committees, Chris volunteers as a Sunday School Teacher at St James Anglican Church– as well as maintaining sporting interests such as swimming, gym training and golf.

 LINDY MOLESWORTH – Director (since 2016)